All Articles Parenting essentials

 If you have a highly sensitive child there are things you can do to instill and encourage healthy coping mechanisms.
 Here are several parenting tips for raising a highly sensitive child.

-Highly sensitive children are like turtles without shells.
-They are cautious, tentative and largely unprotected from their surroundings in the early years.
-Parenting a highly sensitive child can be a challenge.
-It is important to master the balance between providing that shell when necessary and stepping back so the child can grow a shell of her own.
+Highly sensitive children can be a bit like turtles without shells.
+They absorb everything in their environment from sounds, and smells to the emotions of others.
+They are often cautious and tentative.
+Parentign a highly sensitive child is not without challenges.
+It is important to master the balance between providing that shell when necessary and stepping back so the child can learn to thrive in a world that does not quite fit their wiring.

 Here is a condensed list of parenting strategies that will help you more effectively parent your highly sensitive child.
 You can find out if your child is highly sensitive by taking this quiz.